bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 ## Text to column feature

 If your csv data import fails, you can manually parse your text to various columns.
-Take a look at the following example:
+Take a look at the following example ([source](https://www.kaggle.com/datasets/tonibois/properties-of-atc-accepted-medicines)):

 ![food](./pics_05_data_cleaning/fig1.png)
 *<sub>Figure 1: All data in a single column</sub>*